 [Section 92 amended by No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 69, 146 and 147.]

-93. Remedies against stranger
+93. Remedies against non-employers

 (1) Where the injury for which compensation is payable under this Act was caused under circumstances creating a legal liability in some person other than the employer to pay damages in respect thereof but neither the employer nor any person for whose negligence the employer is legally responsible was negligent —